 National Operations Publications

-It's available as an app on Android and Apple, and through internet browsers, and you can also order printed copies.
+The Rule Book is available as an app on Android and Apple, and through internet browsers, and you can also order printed copies.

 The Rule Book is held by over 100,000 people, and as such is probably the best known and most widely distributed in the entire RSSB catalogue.
 Even greater numbers of people are known to use it as a reference and information document both from the United Kingdom and abroad using the online version.
 It also generates by far the greatest number of queries via our customer self-service portal.

-RSSB's Operation team
+RSSB's Operations team

-In addition to maintaining the Rule Book and other National Operations Publications, the Operations team provides advice and support on a wide range of subjects concerning the practicalities, logistics and ‘people’ aspects of railway operations; to this end they work very closely with our colleagues in the human factors team.
-The Operations team has also developed strong links with engineering disciplines both within RSSB, within the wider GB rail industry and in Europe as part of its commitment to various EU-based rail organisations.
+In addition to maintaining the Rule Book and other National Operations Publications, the Operations team provides advice and support on a wide range of subjects concerning the practicalities, logistics and ‘people’ aspects of railway operations.
+To this end they work very closely with our colleagues in the Human Factors team.
+The Operations team has also developed strong links with engineering disciplines both within RSSB, within the wider GB rail industry, and in Europe as part of its commitment to various EU-based rail organisations.

 National Operations Publications